 Major supporters of the Trust include Hampshire County Council, East Hampshire District Council, Headley, Bramshott and Liphook Parish Councils, and the Bramshott and Liphook Preservation Society; all of whom nominate Trustees.

 In addition to organising work parties and projects to manage the river environs, the Trust is active in oversight of planning and development proposals impacting the river catchment area.

 Funding for the Trust comes from some grants, subscriptions from Friends of the Trust, legacies, and regular events.
 The Charitable Status of the Trust was amended in 2018 to be come a "Charitable Incorporated Organisation" (Registered Charity Number 1177871), appropriate to the structure and operation of a small charity such as the Trust.

 The Trust was launched in 1984 not only to co-ordinate conservation activity in the river valley and catchment but also to promote an organised programme of work and interpretation designed to secure understanding and the long-term survival of a unique environment.

-For its first 3 years of operation the Trust ran a Manpower Services Commission scheme to carry out work and research on the River; it now has a small employed workforce and uses volunteers to help carry out its objectives.
+For its first 3 years of operation the Trust ran a Manpower Services Commission scheme to carry out work and research on the River; it now uses volunteers to help carry out its objectives.
 Core funding is currently provided by County and District Councils, and additional funding is raised from private, corporate and other local government sources.
 A small proportion of the Trust's work is carried out for payment.